leeacto/cheetah_gym_app/README.md

 ##Summary
 The purpose of this app is to allow Crossfit gym members and their coach to track the outcome of their workouts over time.
 Crossfit emphasizes measurable performance over time.

 Notebooks get lost, and spreadsheets get long.
-With this app, you can measure you will always have access to your hard work.
+With this app, you will always have access to your hard work.

 ##Installation
 1) Run <tt>git clone https://github.com/leeacto/cheetah_gym_app.git cheetah_gym_app</tt> from your command line